 The Elder Abuse Prevention Network aims to stop elder abuse through education, resources and campaigns.
-Led by Merri Health, it includes representation from 34 health and aged care organisations and councils from across northern metropolitan Melbourne.
+Merri Health leads the Network for both the northern and western metropolitan regions.

 Activities are conducted by member organisations across the northern and western suburbs of Melbourne.

-Julie Watson, Project Coordinator of the Elder Abuse Prevention Network.
+Julie Watson, Project Coordinator – Elder Abuse Prevention

 Call 1300 637 744

-The toolkit was created by the Network, and supports workers to identify signs of abuse and tools to respond.
+The toolkit supports workers to identify signs of abuse and tools to respond.